Steven-J-Blair/pimp-daddy-crypto-chart/README.md

-# pimp-daddy-crypto-chart
+[P.D.C.C.]
+Pimp-Daddy-Crypto-Chart
 [https://pimp-daddy-crypto-chart.vercel.app/]

-A dashboard for degenerate traders seeking refuge.
+A dashboard for degenerate crypto traders seeking refuge.

-Not to be taken too seriously... this is a work in progress.
+This project is a work in progress.